“Wir Schaffen Das” (We Can Manage)

 The so-called Volks-Parteien, the major center right party, like Frau Merkel’s CDU, or its partner, the CSU (Christlich Soziale Union), which only is represented in Germany’s wealthiest region, Bavaria, as well as the SPD, the “Sozialdemokratische Partei Deutschland,” the left leaning social democrats (which together are forming the present coalition government) are deeply touched by their fading power.

 In 2013, the CDU won 34.1%, CSU 7.4%, SPD 25.7%, Gruene 8.4%, and Linke 8.2 percent of the vote, the liberal FDP, a coalition partner of the conservatives prior to the election, did only gather 4.8 percent, 0.2% under the threshold after which parliamentary seats are allocated.
-Frau Merkel and her party decided to enter into a coalition agreement with the left leaning SPD, with disastrous consequences at the elections four years later.
+Frau Merkel and her party decided to enter into a coalition agreement with the SPD, with disastrous consequences at the elections four years later.
 76.2% Germans voted in a migrant debate-injected election in September 2017.
 The CDU/CSU lost 8.6 percent of its electorate, the social democrats 5.2%.
 Suddenly the right wing AfD registered 12.6 percent, a gain of 7.9.% The liberals entered parliament again (10.7) the ecologists, the Gruene, collected an honorable 8.9 %, while the radical left 9.2 percent.

 The SPD, disillusioned under chancellor candidate Martin Schulz, just able to conquer 25.7 percent of the vote (Schulz is no longer their leader), decided to rejuvenate in opposition, recuperating from the electoral disaster, a party which used to be one of the beacons of German politics, symbolized by Willy Brandt and his “Ostpolitik,” an opening towards the Soviet Union and its allies, including the German Democratic Republic.
 Mrs. Merkel needed new partners to govern, for example the FDP, the liberals and the ecologists, whose leader Cem Oezdemir is of Turkish descent and one of the most popular politicians in Germany.
 These small parties were ready to negotiate the needed compromises on various differences of politics and philosophies.
 A new direction seemed possible with new, younger leaders, ready to introduce new ideas and solutions.
-For four months, almost Italian realities, Germany was searching for a government, and Mrs. Merkel was on hold, reduced to caretaker.
+For four months, almost Italian reality, Germany was searching for a government, and Mrs. Merkel was on hold, reduced to caretaker.

 After weeks of discussions and days of negotiations the liberals of the FDP decided they would prefer the opposition than join the government and their rivals, the ecologists.
 “The greens are the only German party,” confirms Arne Jungjohann of the Heinrich Boell Foundation, “in which the pro European, refugee-friendly, liberal democratic attitude is undisputed in times of rising populism and growing Nazi violence.
 Other parties have been hesitant to take a clear stand.”
 Clarity by the green party was not enough, their votes alone, added to the CDU/CSU parties, were not sufficient for a majority in parliament.

 Only the intervention of the nation’s President, who usually stays out of the political debate, changed the position of the SPD, which had sworn its members they would never again join Mrs. Merkel in government.
 It was obvious that their contributions, particularly their engagement for the working class, would not be honored by votes.
 The social democrats would also have to share the responsibilities for unpopular decisions on pensions or health insurance issues by the coalition government.
-The right wing, partly fascist, AfD was certainly willing to join the negotiations for a participation in a new government, but Germany’s major political parties had agreed not to collaborate with the disturbing AfD.
+The partly fascist, AfD was certainly willing to join the negotiations for a participation in a new government, but Germany’s major political parties had agreed not to collaborate with the disturbing AfD.
 Its leaders, some university professors included, are anti-Europe and look (just like other members of the new populist right in Europe) nostalgically back at fading national cultures that were based on ethnicity or religions and flourished in societies that were largely free of immigrants.

 THE MOST SUCCESSSFUL PINOCHIO IN HISTORY